erg55/Simon-lab-workshop/README.md

 Rscript ~/scripts/view_DNAalignments.R -d .
 1
 ```

 We can trim the alignments, subset the taxa and concatenate them for an evenutal phylogenetic analysis.
-See the USeful scripts section below for more information.
+See the Useful scripts section below for more information.

 #### Phylogeny